 Hypotheses Testing

-In chapter 3.1.1.

 Program the Model

 This chapter contains a mathematical or literal representation of how each queueing discipline is modelled into code and the translation of CGC into a queueing discipline.
 The simulation model is designed so that jobs are stored in arrays and each number in this array represents one job.
 The number represent the number of periods the jobs is in the system.
 Partial jobs cannot be processed, so in RR all the jobs are completely processed.
 There is a one period warm-up were no jobs depart the system.